-We propose chance-constrained temporal logic (C2TL) as an extension of temporal logic, where the leaf predicates in the logic can be chance constraints.
-C2TL is an effective specification language for the autonomous control of systems operating under perception uncertainty.
+C2TL extends temporal logic with chance constraints, thus providing an effective specification language for the autonomous control of systems operating under uncertainty.
 We show that C2TL formulae can be compiled into mixed integer constraints; thus, C2TL strikes the right balance between expressiveness and ease of reasoning.
-Second order cone programming can be used to automatically synthesize optimal control satisfying the C2TL specifications.
-We make the following contributions in this paper:
+Quadratic cone programming can be used to automatically synthesize optimal control satisfying the C2TL specifications.

+We make the following contributions:

-- 1. We define Chance Constrained Temporal Logic (C2TL) and demonstrate its use to specify the correctness of autonomous vehicle system control. - 2.
-We formulate the problem of synthesizing autonomous vehicle control subject to C2TL specifications while optimizing a quadratic cost function; we reduce this problem to a second order cone program that can be solved using scalable tools such as CVXOPT [3]. - 3.
-We present a novel risk distribution approach that alleviates the conservativeness of the synthesized control for C2TL specifications and enables discovering more optimal solutions without sacrificing correctness.
+- 1. We define Chance Constrained Temporal Logic (C2TL) and demonstrate its use to specify correctness of autonomous vehicle system control. - 2.
+We formulate the problem of synthesizing autonomous vehicle control subject to C2TL specifications while optimizing a quadratic cost function; we reduce this problem to a second order (quadratic) cone program that can be solved using scalable tools such as CVXOPT [3]. - 3.
+We demonstrate the effectiveness of our approach on a diverse set of examples.